-5 Case C-275/06, Productores de Música de España (Promusicae) v Telefónica de España SAU, ECLI:EU:C:2008:54, para.
-68. In joined cases C-203/15 and C-698/15, Tele2 Sverige AB, Advocate General Saugmandsgaard øe explained in his Opinion, ECLI:EU:C:2016:572 para.
-247, that "this requirement of proportionality within a democratic society - or proportionality stricto sensu-flows both from Article 15(1) of Directive 2002/58 and Article 52(1) of the Charter, as well as from settled case-law: it has been consistently held that a measure which interferes with fundamental rights may be regarded as proportionate only if the disadvantages caused are not disproportionate to the aims pursued" (emphasis supplied).
+&lt;sup>5 Case C-275/06, Productores de Música de España (Promusicae) v Telefónica de España SAU, ECLI:EU:C:2008:54, para.
+68. In joined cases C-203/15 and C-698/15, Tele2 Sverige AB, Advocate General Saugmandsgaard Øe explained in his Opinion, ECLI:EU:C:2016:572 para.
+247, that "[t]his requirement of proportionality within a democratic society - or proportionality stricto sensu- flows both from Article 15(1) of Directive 2002/58 and Article 52(1) of the Charter, as well as from settled case-law: it has been consistently held that a measure which interferes with fundamental rights may be regarded as proportionate only if the disadvantages caused are not disproportionate to the aims pursued" (emphasis supplied).
 In para.
-248 he also pointed out that the requirement of proportionality in this particular case of retention of large amount enshrined in the Charter, may include: the right to life (Article 2) and to the integrity of the person (Article 3); the right to liberty and security (Article 6); freedom of expression (Article 11); freedom to conduct a business (Article 16); the right to property, including intellectual property (Article 17); the right of access to documents (Article 42).
+248 he also pointed out that the requirement of proportionality in this particular case of retention of large amount of data "[o]pens a debate about the values that must prevail in a democratic society and, ultimately, about what kind of society we wish to live in".

+may include: the right to life (Article 2) and to the integrity of the person (Article 3); the right to liberty and security (Article 6); freedom of expression (Article 11); freedom to conduct a business (Article 16); the right to property, including intellectual property (Article 17); the right of access to documents (Article 42).